Bank of America Customized Cash Rewards Card (and Premium Rewards) Review

 Conclusion

 • Given that I’ve already incurred the “cost” of setting up the BoA system, I’ll stick with it for the foreseeable future.
 Once in place, it’s hard to turn down the gravy-train of 5.25% cash back.
-The extra effort for the 5.25% relative to 4.5% or 4% probably isn’t worth it for most people, unless you are a masochist who enjoys the pain of dealing with BoA/Merrill.
+The extra effort for the 2.625% – 5.25% relative to a 2% card is probably worth it if you have the $100k.

 • While these credit card games can be fun to play, you can earn orders of magnitude more by embracing frugality, investing wisely, and optimizing your taxes.
 You can download my draft “book” here which contains everything I know about the tax code.
 Poke around the blog a bit if you want to hear more of my rantings, or head over to Bogleheads — the best source of financial information on the internet.